the Folk Ensemble of the Grammar School of Ľ. Štúr in Trenčín SLOVAKIA

 Folk ensemble Trenčan has been working at the Grammar School of Ľ. Štúr in Trenčín since its foundation in 1949.
 The teachers of this school lead it and its members are students of secondary schools, at the age of 15–19 years.
 They all devote their spare time to work in this ensemble.

-During 69 years old existence of the ensemble Trenčan it gave more than 2400 performances not only all over our homeland but also abroad.
+During 74 years old existence of the ensemble Trenčan it gave more than 2450 performances not only all over our homeland but also abroad.
 Regularly it took part in various festivals and competitions and it was awarded many prominent appreciations.
-Trenčan organized more than 650 performances in 27 countries of Europe, Asia and Africa and everywhere the audiences applauded our dances and music.
+Trenčan organized more than 650 performances in 31 countries of Europe, North America, Asia and Africa and everywhere the audiences applauded our dances and music.
 That is why we visited several countries more times.

 It was: Romania, Russia, Hungary, Germany, Belgium, Great Britain, Italy, Greece, France, Yugoslavia, Iran, Austria, Luxemburg, Holland, Denmark, Bulgaria, Spain, Israel, Czech Republic, Egypt, Turkey, Poland, Finland, Cyprus, Switzerland, Portugal – the Azores Islands, Malta, Canada, Taiwan, Indonesia and China.